2023 Policy Agenda

-Alameda County Community Food Bank exists for one reason: to achieve a hunger-free community.
+Alameda County Community Food Bank is committed to creating a healthy and prosperous community.

-We will be fighting for these policies all year and the movement is most powerful with you in it.
+As we fight for these policies, one thing is certain: The movement is most powerful with you in it.
 Sign up for Advocacy Action Alerts or contact advocate@accfb.org for more information.
 We also invite you to reach out with your questions about our policy priorities.
+Please note that this living document will be updated throughout the year.

 Issues & Policy Priorities